-Alnico magnet is an alloy which is composed of aluminum, nickel, cobalt, iron, etc.
+Alnico magnet is an alloy that is composed of aluminum, nickel, cobalt, iron, etc.

 There are two different processes for Alnico magnets production: casting process and sintering process.